Correlation Coefficient Calculator

 The choice of the correct correlation coefficient is essential in making correct inferences.
 Violating the assumptions behind a statistical model results in meaningless (or misleading) numbers.
 Choosing the wrong coefficient can also mean that you will fail to capture a true correlation, e.g. if you use Pearon's coefficient while the relationship is non-linear.
 As Arndt et al. put it: "The wrong choice can obscure significant findings due to low power or lead to spurious associations because of an inflated type I error rate." .

-To help you with this choice, below is a table with essential characteristics and assumptions for the three most used coefficients, as well as guidance on when to use which.
+To help you with this choice when using this calculator, below is a table with essential characteristics and assumptions for the three most used coefficients, as well as guidance on when to use which.

 |Attribute / Test||Pearson's r||Spearman's r||Kendall's tau|